Drupal-NYC/drupalcampnyc/README.md

 2. Run `git diff` to determine if any of the scaffolding files have changed.
 Review the files for any changes and restore any customizations to `.htaccess` or `robots.txt`.
-3. Commit everything all together in a single commit, so `docroot` will remain in sync with the `core` when checking out branches or running `git bisect`.
+3. Commit everything all together in a single commit, so `web` will remain in sync with the `core` when checking out branches or running `git bisect`.
 4. In the event that there are non-trivial conflicts in step 2, you may